ldtteam/MinecoloniesWiki/source/tutorials/datapacks.md

 ## Player Recipes

 **Player Recipes** can be added by data packs using vanilla features, by adding to the <code>recipes</code> Data Location.
-See the [Official Wiki](https://minecraft.fandom.com/wiki/Recipe) for details, and the [GitHub for MineColonies default recipes](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/recipes).
+See the [Official Wiki](https://Minecraft.fandom.com/wiki/Recipe) for details, and the [GitHub for MineColonies default recipes](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/recipes).

 ## Loot Tables

 **Loot Tables** control a variety of item drop behaviors, and can be used to add randomized chance to Crafter Recipes.
 They are loaded from <code>loot_tables</code>.
-See the [Official Wiki](https://minecraft.fandom.com/wiki/Loot_table) for technical details, and the [GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/generated/resources/data/minecolonies/loot_tables) for [some](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/loot_tables) MineColonies default loot tables.
+See the [Official Wiki](https://Minecraft.fandom.com/wiki/Loot_table) for technical details, and the [GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/generated/resources/data/minecolonies/loot_tables) for [some](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/loot_tables) MineColonies default loot tables.

 ## Research Customization

-The Research System can be lightly tweaked or heavily modified through the use of Data Packs in MineColonies versions 0.14.x.
+The Research System can be lightly tweaked or heavily modified through the use of data packs in MineColonies versions 0.14.0 or higher.
 For the default research data and example files, see [the GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/generated/resources/data/minecolonies/researches).
 Researches consist of three components: the branch that contains the research, the research itself, and the research effect.

 ### Branches